GhaithKhoja/ARG_Project/README.md

 # ARG_Project
-A fullstack project that creates a website that takes images as input and outputs images with the cropped faces on a transparent background
+A fullstack project that creates a website that takes images as input and outputs images with the cropped faces using ML on a transparent background